Best daily deals

 Konstantinos Hasandras Performance characteristics can change depending on where on the record the needle is playing.

-The point at which pleasant, “warming” distortion becomes irritating distortion will be different for everyone.
+The point at which pleasant, “warming” distortion becomes irritating will differ for everyone.
 Still, some distortion is considered part of the deal with vinyl: it can vary from 0.4% to 3% total harmonic distortion (THD)—DACs typically have values of less than 0.001% THD.
 If you play records on a poorly set up deck, the inner grooves will suffer from the most pronounced distortion artifacts.

 Dynamic range

 Digital files allow over 90dB of difference between the loudest and softest sounds, compared to vinyl’s 70dB dynamic range.
-Digital files, therefore, offer over ten times the dynamic range of vinyl recordings, meaning a much larger difference is possible between the quietest and loudest parts of a recording before noise becomes an issue.
+Therefore, digital files offer over ten times the dynamic range of vinyl recordings, meaning a much larger difference is possible between the quietest and loudest parts of a recording before noise becomes an issue.

 Channel separation